beego/beedoc/en-US/mvc/controller/router.md

   *has prefix regex* :id is the regex. *matching* cms_123.html :id = 123

-In controller, you can get the variables like this:
+The variables can be accessed in the controller like this:

 	this.Ctx.Input.Param(":id")
 	this.Ctx.Input.Param(":username")